 Treetopia Tip: Arrange your branches by alternating them in opposite vertical and horizontal directions.
 These don’t have to be perfectly aligned for a more natural look.
 Here are more fluffing tips from our brand ambassador Kara Whitten.

-Step 4: Shape by Section
+Step 4: Shape the Tree by Section

 Make sure that get most of your shaping done in one section before moving to the next.
 Repeat from step 3 until you’re ready to shape the top of your tree.

-Step 5: Shape the Topmost Area
+Step 5: Shape or fluff the Top of the Tree

 For the last section, position the topmost branches straight up to form a smooth slope.
 This enhances the triangular shape of your tree.